mxrclll/COMP501/README.md

-# COMP501
+# 1408
-Team repository for our project
+Repository for our team project